jacobpatterson1549/bitty-bingo/README.md

 The application runs as a web server that creates bingo board SVG images.
 It also manages games, whose previous states can be reverted to.
 Boards can be checked to verify if they have a "bingo" in a game.
-Using a phone, the built in QR scanner simplifies checking boards.
+Using a phone, the built in Barcode scanner simplifies checking boards.
+The cell square on boards can be customized to be a QR, Aztec, or Data Matrix bar code.

 ## Screenshot